Nikhila-DN/Chai-aur-React/04Bg-Changer/README.md

+# Background Changer small app

+## Covered Topic:
+- useState :-
+  useState is a React Hook that lets you add a state variable to your component.

+  Syntax : const [state, setState] = useState(initialState)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.